iterorganization/IMAS-Validator/docs/source/courses/basic/run.rst

     You can also run the IDS validator tool from a python script.
 This might be helpful if you want to automatically run your data through the validation tool after it is measured/generated.
     You can do so by importing and running ``ids_validator.validate`` in your python script.
-    The input arguments can be found in the :py:class:`documentation<ids_validator.validate.validate.validate>`
+    The input arguments can be found in the :py:class:`documentation<ids_validator.validate.validate.validate>`.
-    TODO: explain ValidateOptions
+    See also the explanation of the :py:class:`ValidateOptions<ids_validator.validate_options.ValidateOptions>` argument.
     TODO: fix validate import to no longer be ids_validator.validate.validate.validate